swarmintelligencelab/MagTile/real_trajectory_plots/README.md

-# 🧭 Discrete Trajectory Mapping and Visualization
+# Discrete Trajectory Mapping and Visualization

-This project provides a MATLAB-based workflow to map a real-world continuous trajectory onto a discrete grid and visualize both the reference (idealized) trajectory and the actual experimental maneuver.
+Here a MATLAB-based workflow is provided to map a continuous trajectory from real-experiments of zebrafish simming/locomotion behavior onto a discrete grid, mimicking the MagTile platform, and visualize both the reference (idealized) trajectory and the actual experimental maneuver.
 The goal is to compare ideal grid-following behavior with real movement in a structured, interpretable way.

 ---